steprodr/GPL.py/README.md

 GPL version 2.0

-python script to pull the Product Only Price list from Cisco's website, and manipulate it to a usable size (~6M)
+python script to pull the Global Price list, US Availability from Cisco's website, and manipulate it to a usable size (~6M)
-	**I am now requesitng a file from a different server.
+	**I am now requesitng the file from a different server.
 New location is actually kept up to date!

-script uses requests and certifi modules which need to be installed. credentials is a python script with your CCO username and Password for obsfucation
+Script uses requests and certifi modules which need to be installed. credentials is a python script with your CCO username and Password for obsfucation

 username="CCO_Username"